OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-24.md

 I bowed down and worshipped the Lord.
 I praised the Lord, the God of my master Abraham, who had led me on the right path to take the daughter of my master’s brother for his son.

 ## Genesis 24:49
-Now if you will show kindness and faithfulness to my master, tell me; and if not, tell me, so I may know which way to turn.”
+Now if you will show kindness and faithfulness to my master, tell me; and if not, let me know, so I may know which way to turn.”

 ## Genesis 24:50
 Laban and Bethuel answered, “This matter is from the Lord; we cannot speak to you good or bad.